arduino/help-center-content/content/Arduino Cloud/Arduino IoT Cloud/Add-an-Arduino-device-to-IoT-Cloud.md

 ---
-title: "How to add Arduino devices to the Arduino IoT cloud"
+title: "Add an Arduino device to IoT Cloud"
 ---

 Learn how to connect Arduino devices to the Arduino IoT Cloud.